 Free Intro Courses & Tutorials

-Free tutorials might be a good place to start for students who want to learn Figma but are unsure if they want to jump right into a professional training course.
+Free tutorials may be a good place to start for students who want to learn Figma but are unsure if they want to jump right into a professional training course.
 These free tutorials are an ideal place to start learning the basics of the application.
 Still, they can’t replace professional training for users aspiring to work as Web Designers.

 Noble offers a few free seminars that can be useful for Figma students.
 Noble provides an Intro to Figma recording and an Intro to UI Design course on their seminars page.
 Noble also provides students with a course that offers an overview seminar detailing the differences between Figma and the other major web design platforms, Sketch and Adobe XD.
 These tutorials may benefit students who want to learn more about web design but are unfamiliar with these programs.
 Figma also provides users with many free resources to explore and experiment with on their website.
 Some of these may seem initially overwhelming, but they are good tools for exploring the platform's capabilities.